Don’t worry, we’re not going to tell you to skip your daily Starbucks for an at-home cup of joe.

 In the United States, the average annual gym membership costs $507 for the first year (the cost drops to $479 without initiation or enrollment fees), according to 2021 data from RunRepeat.
 That works out to $42 a month but doesn’t include the costs associated with personal training, travel, childcare, memberships for others in your household, nor one of our most precious resources: time.

-With Tonal’s Affirm financing, which starts as low as $63 per month with 0 percent for 48 months if approved—you’ll save on time, gain convenience, and own the machine instead of paying to share equipment with strangers.
+With Tonal’s Affirm financing, starting at $84 per month with 0 percent APR for 48 months if approved—you’ll save on time, gain convenience, and own the machine instead of paying to share equipment with strangers.
 While membership, accessories, and delivery and installation are not included, the monthly investment goes further if you and multiple household members train on Tonal as you’ll get access to unlimited individual profiles.

 With access to an entire gym’s worth of weights on your wall, you’ll also likely find yourself training more: According to research published in the American Economic Review, the average gym member only goes to the gym 4.3 times per month, while the average Tonal member uses the system around 15 times per month.
 This means you’ll get more bang for your buck as you improve your fitness and health regularly.